Persper/drepo-gitlab/doc/development/ux_guide/illustrations.md

 Depends on the situation, the illustration size can be the 3 types below:

 **Large**

-* Use case: Empty states, error pages(e.g. 404, 403)
+- Use case: Empty states, error pages (e.g. 404, 403).
-* For vertical layout, the illustration should not larger than **430*300 px**.
+- For vertical layout, the illustration should not larger than **430*300 px**.
-* For horizontal layout, the illustration should not larger than **430*380 px**.
+- For horizontal layout, the illustration should not larger than **430*380 px**.

 | Vertical layout | Horizontal layout |
 | --------------- | ----------------- |
 | <img src="img/illustration-size-large-vertical.png" />  | <img src="img/illustration-size-large-horizontal.png" />

 **Medium**

-* Use case: Banner
+- Use case: Banner.
-* The illustration should not larger than **240*160 px**
+- The illustration should not larger than **240*160 px**.
-* The illustration should keep simple and clear.
+- The illustration should keep simple and clear.
 We recommend not including too many elements in the medium size illustration.

 <img src="img/illustration-size-medium.png" width=983px />

 **Small**

-* Use case: Graphics for explanatory text, graphics for status.
+- Use case: Graphics for explanatory text, graphics for status.
-* The illustration should not larger than **160*90 px**.
+- The illustration should not larger than **160*90 px**.
-* The illustration should keep simple and clear.
+- The illustration should keep simple and clear.
 We recommend not including too many elements in the small size illustration.

 <img src="img/illustration-size-small.png" width=983px />

 **Illustration on mobile**

 - Keep the proportions in original ratio.

 #### Colors palette